 Now it’s time to pay your employees the net pay they are owed.
 Checks and direct deposits are the most popular ways to pay an employee.

 If you use direct deposit, refer to the bank information your employees gave you.
 Alternatively, you can have your bank or payroll provider cut checks for employees.
+Apps like Hourly will automatically pay your employees and provide them with pay stubs they can view from their phones, eliminating the need for paper checks, and hassle on your end.

 6. File Taxes